Eastern Coal Company Miracle Run Mine, Monongalia County, WV where James Hyatt worked. |

 In the 1920 Census, James and Letha Hyatt are living in Clay, Harrison County WV with their three month old daughter Esther, and three year old Ruth Campbell (Letha's illegitimate daughter).

-Coal miners in West Virginia, heading down into the
+Coal miners in West Virginia, heading down into the bowels of the earth for their daily shift. |

 Things got uncomfortable for the family very quickly.
 Tempers flared, and Letha threatened to leave James if he didn't go back to work.
 He refused.
 Things grew violent.
 Letha ended up calling the police to arrest James.
 Since police in that day were reluctant to become involved in a case of domestic violence, Letha instead told the police about the still that James had in the home.
 As this was during the prohibition, that was a more reliable way to be sure that he would be arrested.
 While he was being held in jail, she left to look for work.
 She had the children taken to her parents home before he could return to claim them.
 Then she divorced him and eventually moved with the children to California.